material-components/material-web/docs/theming.md

 `--mdc-typography-<STYLE>-text-decoration` | The text-decoration for `<STYLE>`.
 `--mdc-typography-<STYLE>-text-transform` | The text-transform for `<STYLE>`.

+**Example:** Overriding type properties for a button

-For example, to set typeography properties for a button, you might use the following CSS:
+To set typography properties for a button, you might use the following CSS:

 ```css
 html {